deep-privacy/SA-toolkit/README.md

 ## License
 Most of the software is distributed under Apache 2.0 License (http://www.apache.org/licenses/LICENSE-2.0); the parts distributed under other licenses are indicated by a `LICENSE` file in related directories.

-## Evaluation choices
-_As outlined in the thesis, selecting the appropriate target identities for voice conversion is crucial for privacy evaluation.
-We strongly encourage the use of any-to-one voice conversion as it provides the greatest level of guarantee regarding unlinkable speech generation and facilitates proper training of a white-box ASV evaluation model.
-Additionally, this approach is easy to comprehend (everyone should sounds like a single identity) and enables using one-hot encoding for target identity representation, which is simpler than x-vectors while still highly effective for utility preservation.
-Furthermore, the thesis identifies a limitation in the current utility evaluation process.
-We believe that the best solution for proper assessment of utility is through subjective listening, which allows for accurate evaluation of any mispronunciations produced by the VC system._